 The Feasibility of Mandating School Breakfast in California’s Severe Need Schools: Costs, Challenges, and Recommendations

-Research shows that students who regularly eat a nourishing breakfast perform better in school and on standardized tests, get along better in the classroom, are generally happier, and even reduce their risk of obesity.
+Research has shown that students who regularly eat a nourishing breakfast perform better in school, get along better with their peers, are generally happier, and are at a reduced risk of obesity.
 Eating a healthy breakfast daily is especially important for children from low-income families.

-Consistent with national trends, California has been gradually increasing the proportion of students who are participating in the School Breakfast Program (SBP).
-Progress has slowed in California, however, compared to many other states.
-To accelerate progress, the California Legislature has recently taken steps to ensure greater access to the School Breakfast Program for students attending predominantly low-income schools.
+California has been gradually increasing the proportion of students who are participating in the School Breakfast Program (SBP).
+However, progress has slowed compared to many other states.